-US Army IBOLC Training Plan
+Army IBOLC Training Plan

 This program gets progressively harder each week, until week 6, when the training tapers down into the start of the course.
 Don’t skip ahead!!
 The plan is designed to build upon itself.
 If you have to miss a training day, start up back where you left off.

 The plan includes 4 specific assessments and follow-on percentage based progressions which allow the training program to automatically scale to your level of fitness.
-You’ll take these assessments multiple times over the 6-week program:
+You’ll take these assessments multiple times over the 6 week program:

-• ACFT – Full Army Combat Fitness Test
+- AFT – Full Army Combat Fitness Test

-• 5 Mile Run for Time, shorts and t-shirt
+- 5 Mile Run for Time, shorts and t-shirt

-• Tactical Athlete Work Capacity Test
+- MTI Tactical Athlete Work Capacity Test

-• Monday: ACFT Work, Chassis Integrity
+- Monday: AFT Work, Chassis Integrity

-• Tuesday: 2-Mile Run Intervals for 5 Mile Run Improvement, Leg Blaster Progression
+- Tuesday: 2-Mile Run Intervals for 5 Mile Run Improvement, Leg Blaster Progression

-• Wednesday: Tactical Athlete Work Capacity Progression
+- Wednesday: Tactical Athlete Work Capacity Progression

-• Thursday: ACFT Work, Chassis Integrity
+- Thursday: AFT Work, Chassis Integrity

-• Friday: Ruck Intervals
+- Friday: Ruck Intervals

 The training plan includes scaled paces for your runs and rucks.
-These paces are based on your assessment results from the 6-Mile Ruck, 2-mile ACFT run, and 5-mile run.
+These paces are based on your assessment results from the 6-Mile Ruck, 2-mile APFT run, and 5-mile run.
 You’ll take these assessments 3 times throughout the plan.
 Use your latest assessment results for the subsequent training sessions.

 We use interval training to train your run and rucking speed.
 The interval distances are shorter, and pace faster than your latest assessment pace.
 You’ll use the MTI Running Calculator and MTI Ruck Calculator to find your interval pace for the assigned distance.